By Jessica Ávalos**

 And not only that.
-Behind, or on a par with, these attacks is the hate speech that the Salvadoran government has established against the press in this country.
+Behind or on a par with these attacks is the hate speech the Salvadoran government has established against the press in this country.
 Phrases like: “They pass themselves off as ‘journalists,’ but all Salvadorans know that they are only paid pens,” Bukele himself posted on Twitter.

 Hostility against those who practice journalism has increased in recent weeks since an emergency regime has been in force due to an unprecedented wave of violence since the signing of the Peace Accords.
 The Legislative Assembly also recently approved some law reforms that provide up to 15 years in prison to those who report on certain gang activity.

 Journalists and investigators have had to leave the country due to threats received on their social networks.
 The president of the Legislative Assembly, Ernesto Castro, said in the last plenary session: “These ‘uncomfortable’ journalists, who are afraid, they say… We don’t need them.
 Go away!”